charliewang95/plm/README.md

 * Softwares needed to be installed: Node.js, Express.js, MongoDB

+* To install Node.js: follow [these instructions](https://nodejs.org/en/download/package-manager/).

+* To install

 * type "npm install"

 * type "mongod" to run the MongoDB instance